Insert information from the Address Book into Word

 address.doc, 29 KB.

 address.bas, 4 KB.
-(This is the macro code as a text file which can be imported into the VBA editor.)
+(This is the macro code as a text file that can be imported into the VBA editor.)